San Fortunato, Todi: History

 The main altar rises before a semicircular apse, well lit by windows.
 Along the walls are carved wooden choir stalls.
 On the back wall, in the center, is an altarpiece depicting a Crucifixion with St John and the Virgin (1590) by Pietro Paolo Sensini.
 In front of this is a large marble statue of San Fortunato on a high pedestal putatively added in 1643 as a votive offering when the city was spared sacking during the first War of Castro.
 The altar was made in the 16th-century deriving the present columns from an older altar.
 The bishop Angelo Cesi excavated a crypt below the altar to house the relics formerly in the prior altar.
 The saints depicted between the arches were painted (1861) by Luigi Sabatini.

 The third chapel on the right has a monument to the lawyer Vincenzo Caroccio (died 1623).
 The fifth chapel on the right has a tomb monument dedicated to Paolo Rolli (1687 – 1765), a writer and translator.
 The third chapel has a fresco fragment moved here from elsewhere in the church painted (1432) by the Florentine Masolino da Panicale.
 It depicts the Madonna and child between angels.
 In the 6th chapel to the right, dedicated to St Francis, the Astancolle family commissioned a series of frescoes (circa 1340) from a follower of Giotto.
-At the endo of the nave, the Cappella Gregoriana has an altarpiece depicting the Coronation of the Virgin (1618) by Andrea Polinori.
+At the end of the nave, the Cappella Gregoriana has an altarpiece depicting the Coronation of the Virgin (1618) by Andrea Polinori.
 Some damaged frescoes depicting a Madonna (circa 1400) were painted by Niccolò di Vannuccio.

 At the end of the left nave, the Cappella dell'Assunta (Chapel of the Assumption) has an altarpiece depicting the Miracle of the Assumption of Mary (1618) also by Polinori.
-Surrounding the painting is a altar rich in polychrome marbles.On the left nave, in a glass case is a silver reliquary once holding the arm of Fortunatus.
+Surrounding the painting is an altar rich in polychrome marbles.
+On the left nave, in a glass case is a silver reliquary once holding the arm of Fortunatus.
 Tradition holds that the original reliquary was stolen in 1328 during an Italian campaign by the emperor Louis of Bavaria.